telerik/kendo-ui-core/docs/controls/editors/dropdownlist/overview.md

         });
     </script>

-### No Data Templates
+### No-Data Templates

-The DropDownList widget displays `noDataTemplate` in the popup when data source is empty.
+The DropDownList widget displays `noDataTemplate` in the popup when the data source is empty.

-The example below demonstrates how to define a noDataTemplate template.
+The example below demonstrates how to define a `noDataTemplate` template.

+> **Important**
+>
-> **Important** When the noDataTemplate option is defined, the widget will always open the popup element.
+> When the `noDataTemplate` option is defined, the widget will always open the popup element.

 ###### Example